Newitan/Mobile-Utility-for-Farming-Scripts/README.md

 Bonus
-If you need to return to the home page for now I use /goto javascript:window.parent.goHome(); some users may need to use /goto javascript:window.parent.parent.goHome();
+If you need to return to the Muff page where you can run scripts.
+  /goto javascript:window.parent.goHome();
+Some users may need to use:
+  /goto javascript:window.parent.parent.goHome();

 If you are in an infinite loop, refresh the page to clear the scripts.